newrelic/newrelic-agent-control/docs/README.md

 The message includes a detailed ComponentHealth structure containing information such as the agent's health status, start time, last error, etc.

-On an unhealthy check, the Super Agent:
+On an unhealthy check, the Agent Control:
 * Logs an error.
 * Creates an internal data structure for health that follows the Opamp specs including:
   * A boolean is set to `true` if the agent is up and healthy.